 • Study Program

 Notable alumni, such as Joe Hisaishi and Masamichi Amano, showcase the college’s ability to produce accomplished musicians across various genres.
-With a reputation for excellence, a supportive community, and scholarships available for international students, Kunitachi College of Music continues to be a sought-after destination for aspiring musicians looking to further their artistic journey in Japan.
+With a long-standing reputation in music education, a supportive community, and graduate scholarship information available through its admissions materials, Kunitachi College of Music continues to be a sought-after destination for aspiring musicians looking to further their artistic journey in Japan.

 FAQs: Music Studies in Japan